whatisjasongoldstein/beagle/README.md

 Because everything here is just Python, there's no reason you can't make, for example, database calls in your index or custom commands.

+You can also pass a custom Jinja2 environment to the Beagle app constructor if you'd like to use custom filters/etc using the kwarg `jinja_env`.

 ## Deployment

 Point nginx at your `dist` folder.